SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Implementation Details

-\textbf{Triangulation and Reprojection Filtering.} To ensure geometric consistency, we triangulate 3D points from matched correspondences and filter them based on reprojection error, discarding points with a bidirectional reprojection error exceeding 0.5 pixels.
-For computational efficiency, we parallelize the triangulation process across multiple CPU threads and apply a spatial stride of 5 pixels in both x and y directions to subsample correspondence pairs.
-These filtering strategies significantly accelerate processing while preserving high-fidelity geometric structure.
+\textbf{Triangulation and Reprojection Filtering.} To ensure geometric consistency, we triangulate 3D points from matched correspondences and filter them based on reprojection error.
+Specifically, we discard points whose bidirectional reprojection error exceeds 1-pixel.
+For computational efficiency, we parallelize the triangulation process across multiple CPU threads and subsample correspondence pairs using a spatial stride of 5 pixels along both the x and y directions.
+These filtering strategies significantly reduce computation while preserving high-fidelity geometric structure. \rev{For analysis of reprojection filtering threshold, see Sec.~\ref{Supp:Ablation_robust}. }